abhishek316/PayPalPlugin/README.md

     e. `NotProcessable` - This gets called when the payment amount that is sent with the `PayPalPlugin.makePayment()` method is unable to be processed.

+6. In your project's **Build Settings** add `-lstdc++` and `-ObjC` to **Other Linker Flags**

+7. In your project's **Build Phases**, link your project with these libraries.
+Weak linking for iOS versions back to 5.0 is supported.

+        AVFoundation.framework
+        AudioToolbox.framework
+        CoreMedia.framework
+        CoreVideo.framework
+        libxml2.dylib
+        MessageUI.framework
+        MobileCoreServices.framework
+        OpenGLES.framework
+        QuartzCore.framework
+        Security.framework
+        UIKit.framework

+    *Some of these may already be referenced, but some will not.
+Just be sure to include them all...*

-6. You're done.
+8. You're done.
 Test and enjoy.

 ## RELEASE NOTES ##